marcuswkl/marcuswkl/README.md

 ### I'm a computer science graduate from Sunway University, Malaysia!

-- 🛠 I’m currently looking for software engineering or data science roles
+- 🛠 I’m currently looking for software engineering roles
 - 💻 I enjoy learning and sharing about technologies with others
 - ☕ I also love joining various tech communities and events in Malaysia